 - Colorimètre HCFR (colorimeter)

-To use a device like this in Linux the right way, you need software that works seamlessly together with your device.
+To use a screen calibration device in Linux the right way, you need software that works seamlessly together with your device.
 I use the DisplayCal application.
 DisplayCAL (formerly known as dispcalGUI) is a display calibration and profiling application.
 It has screen accuracy in mind (the developer is even in the opinion that this software is the most accurate ICC compatible display profiling solution available).
 The software is setup in a very clear way and you are guided through the process by logical steps.

 You can find the DisplayCal software here: